fieldtrip/website/faq/how_are_the_different_head_and_mri_coordinate_systems_defined.md

 ---
 title: How are the different head and MRI coordinate systems defined?
-tags: [faq, headmodel, mri, source, coordinate]
+tags: [faq, headmodel, mri, source, fiducial, coordinate]
 ---

 # How are the different head and MRI coordinate systems defined?